rainmanh/jumpscale_core8/docs/AYS/ays_walkthrough.md

 `image = type:str  default:’ubuntu’  parent:{service name}`

-actions.py defines the behavior of the service.
+The relationship between parents and children is one to many.<br>

+We can add these specifications to the interactions:

+- The tag `auto` to create the specified service if it doesn't already exist in both interactions.

+- The tag `optional` to indicate that the relationship isn't required in a parenting relationship.

+<i>actions.py</i> defines the behavior of the service.
+Each function in the python file corresponds to service action.
+The functions accept a single argument usually called job of type object.
+Using this object we can access the service object on which the actions is performed and the service parameters can be accessed.

-The function `install(job)` is executed when AYS is run and usually the main operations of the service is implemented inside that function.
+The functions specified in the blueprints are executed when AYS is run. `install(job)` is usually the main function where the main operations of the service are implemented.
+In most cases it is the action that is expected to be executed when the AYS is run.

 To use the parameters of the service inside the file use the job object as follows: